surwasevb/FileDownloader/README.md

 ```
 ./gradlew clean build
 ```
-For Windows environment
+For windows environment
 ```
 gradlew.bat clean build
 ```

 **Note: For Resumable download server must allow interrupted download.
-We can check this by command `curl -I <URL>` if it returns header 'Content-Range: bytes' then only interrupted download can be possible from that server**
+We can check this by command `curl -I <URL>`.
+If it returns header 'Content-Range: bytes' then only interrupted download can be possible from that server**